TobyBaril/EarlGrey/README.md

 - [speciesName]EarlGrey/
   * [speciesName]_RepeatMasker/
-    + Results of the initial RepeatMasker run used to mask previously characterised TEs
+    + Results of the optional initial RepeatMasker run used to mask previously characterised TEs
   * [speciesName]_Database/
     + Database created from the masked genome output of the initial RepeatMasker run.
 Required for RepeatModeler.
   * [speciesName]_RepeatModeler/
-    + Results of the RepeatModeler _de novo_ TE identification step
+    + Results of the RepeatModeler2 _de novo_ TE identification step
-  * [speciesName]_BLASTN/
-    + Results of the first BLASTn search of _de novo_ TEs against the input genome (Step 1 of the "BLAST, Extract, Extend" process)
-  * [speciesName]_ExtractAlign/
+  * [speciesName]_strainer/
-    + Results of all iterations of the "BLAST, Extract, Extend" process
+    + Results of the "BLAST, Extract, Align, Trim" process
-  * [speciesName]_Masked_de_novo_Repeats/
-    + Intermediate results for the reclassification of _de novo_ TEs following the iterative "BLAST, Extract, Extend" process
   * [speciesName]_Curated_Library/
-    + Contains the _de novo_ repeat libraries generated with each iteration of the "BLAST, Extract, Extend" process, the library of known repeats used by RepeatMasker, and a combined library containing both sets of repeats (used in the final RepeatMasker run)
+    + Contains the _de novo_ repeat library generated with the "BLAST, Extract, Align, Trim" process, the library of known repeats used by RepeatMasker (OPTIONAL), and a combined library containing both sets of repeats (OPTIONAL)
   * [speciesName]_RepeatMasker_Against_Custom_Library/
-    + Results of the ReepatMasker run using known repeats AND _de novo_ identified repeats
+    + Results of the RepeatMasker run using the final curated library
   * [speciesName]_RepeatLandscape/
     + Intermediate files for the generation of RepeatLandscapes (RepeatMasker .divsum files)
   * [speciesName]_mergedRepeats/